Hungarian Pride parade ban: 2025 Budapest Pride

 The march started at Városháza park at 14:00.
 The planned path was: Károly körút, Múzeum körút, Liberty Bridge, then Műegyetem rakpart.
 However, the far-right Our Homeland Movement (MHM) had received permission from the police to hold an assembly at the same time as Budapest Pride from Heroes' Square to Liberty Bridge, so the Pride march had to be diverted to the Elisabeth Bridge.
 Karácsony said "It is interesting that the police says neo-Nazis can protest, but freedom-loving people cannot."
-Speeches were given by Kati Wolf, Karácsony, Judit Hernádi, Ștefănuță, Patrícia Kovács, Judit Pogány, and foreign politicians and mayors.
+Speeches were given by Kati Wolf, Karácsony, Judit Hernádi, Ștefănuță, Nikoletta Bogádi, Hella Zsirka, Patrícia Kovács, Judit Pogány, and foreign politicians and mayors.
 The march was concluded by Carson Coma's concert.
 The hosts were Kristóf Steiner and Ildikó Kovalcsik (Lilu).

 Between 100,000 and 200,000 people participated in the event – last year, 35,000 people attended –, and many were first-timers.
 Many attendees held banners mocking Orbán.
 The organizers said participants had arrived from 30 different countries.
 Many attendees stated that this Pride march was not just for the protection of sexual minorities' rights, but also for the country's democratic future.
 Around 70 MEPs attended, most of them belonging to the liberal Renew Europe, Socialists & Democrats, the Left, and Greens groups, along with a single EPP member from Ireland, Maria Walsh.
 Other MEPs participating were Li Andersson and Alice Bah Kuhnke.
 Swedish activist Greta Thunberg also participated.
 Lahbib held meetings with local civil society organizations in Hungary but did not attend the march.
 No one was arrested or fined for attending Budapest Pride.
 Lóránt Horváth attorney stated that the police may not fine attendees, because the police did not notify them of the unlawfulness of the assembly nor that they are to leave.
 Klára Dobrev turned herself in, and Vice President of the MHM Előd Novák reported Karácsony.
 Proceedings were started against Lili Pankotai, which were terminated.
 Due to contradictory communications from the police and the organizers, the police stated that they will not start procedures against Pride attendees.
 The Ministry of Interior stated that facial recognition systems will not be used to punish attendees.

 The Pride parade became the country's largest anti-government demonstration in years.

 MEP Rasmus Nordqvist said: "All together we made it very clear that attacks on freedom and constitutional rights are unacceptable. [...]
 At a time when democratic freedoms are under pressure, today's Pride was a powerful reminder that united action can overcome authoritarianism and hate."
 Vula Tsetsi, Co-Chair of the European Green Party, stated: "Despite Viktor Orbán's far-right government's attempts to suppress the event, the Pride march stood as a proud testament to democratic resistance, in Hungary and across Europe.
 This year's Budapest Pride became a beacon of hope."